-A one-off income payment under flexi-access drawdown will be subject to Income Tax on the whole amount, and any tax-free payment (also known as a 'pension commencement lump sum') will be paid separately.
-Funds in flexi-access drawdown remain invested and you can take an income from them as you choose.
+A one-off income payment under flexi-access drawdown will be subject to Income Tax on the whole amount, and any tax-free payment (pension commencement lump sum) will be paid separately.

 Where we hold a person's tax code, due to previous payments made, then we can usually apply the correct code.